 - While data is being read or written - While communication is being carried out

 Selecting HD Format

 To select the display mode, do the following:

-- Click Control Panel -> Appearance and Personalization -> Display -> Change display settings -> Advanced settings -> List All Modes under Windows System group in All apps. - 2.
-Select one of the modes at List All Modes.
+- Click Start -> Windows System -> Control Panel -> Appearance and Personalization -> Display -> Change display settings -> Advanced settings -> List All Modes. - Select one of the modes at List All Modes.